Introduction

 For each message displayed, different metadata are displayed:

-- The Gateway ID / The sink ID / The node ID
+• The Gateway ID / The sink ID* / The network ID

-- Destination Address : Mesh address of the receiver(s).
-This can be Unicast, Multi cast and Broadcast
+• Destination Address : Mesh address of the receiver(s).

-- Quality of Service: should the message be reliable or not
+• Quality of Service: should the message be prioritized in case of data traffic overload

-- Travel Time: Time the message has spent in the Wirepas Mesh Network
+• Travel Time: Time the message has spent in the Wirepas Mesh Network (from its source to the sink)

 You can apply filters to select the messages to display: